Tanz0rz/haxe-fmod/README.md

 The build log will tell you which one was used.

-C++ and HTML5 targets do not rely on the hdll and will work with any FMOD version (although they will warn if you use anything other than 2.03.12).
+C++ and HTML5 targets do not rely on the hdll and should work with any FMOD version (although they will warn if you use anything other than 2.03.12).

 ## HTML5 Builds